 In addition, as described above at "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction," if we aggregate multiple issuances of units for purposes of making adjustments to "book" basis and related tax allocations, we will treat each of our units as having the same capital account balance, regardless of the price actually paid by each purchaser of units in the aggregated offerings.
 Our counsel, Baker Botts L.L.P., is unable to opine as to the validity of such an approach.
-We do not expect this convention to have a material effect upon the trading of our units.
+We do not expect the number of affected units, or the differences between the purchase price of a unit and the initial capital account balance assigned to the unit, to be material, and we do not expect this convention to have a material effect upon the trading of our units.